hynek/build-and-inspect-python-package/README.md

   [PEP 621](https://peps.python.org/pep-0621/) calls it `readme`, in classic *setuptools* it’s `long_description`.

+### Job Summaries

+To save you from downloading the artifacts just to check their contents, *build-and-inspect-python-package* creates the following job summaries:

+- **SDist contents**: A tree of the source distribution.
+- **Wheel contents**: A tree of the built wheel – if one was built.
+- **Metadata**: A dump of package metadata (includes the PyPI README).

 ### Examples

 [Our CI](.github/workflows/ci.yml) uses all inputs and outputs, if you want to see them in action.